 |This post contains references to products from one or more of our advertisers or for which we receive a referral bonus.
 We may receive compensation when you click on links to those products.
 Referral, Affiliate, and Advertising Policy|

 UPDATE: Some elements of this review are in flux due to the ongoing SPG and Marriott Rewards merger.
-At this time, we advise strongly against new SPG Amex signups.

 The Starwood Preferred Guest American Express personal credit card (SPG Amex) is a card that might escape your radar in the world of crazy perks and huge signup bonuses.
 But this card is actually one of the best cards for everyday spending, and it's one that Disney and family travelers need to know about.
 Here's our review of the SPG Amex!